 An interesting phenomenon occurs at the start of the Sydney session when the spreads get wider dramatically for up to an hour.
 This is commonly known as the rollover fee.
 Rollover is the interest that is either paid or earned by a trader to hold an overnight position.

-The Average True Range(ATR) is Influenced by Forex Market Hours
+The ATR is also Influenced by Forex Market Hours

 The market volatility is one of the essential factors for day traders.
 Also, some traders aim to scalp the market during high-impact news that usually produces large price movements in a short period.